SippScript/bunnysim/README.md

     ```bash
     git clone https://github.com/SippScript/bunnysim.git
     ```

-3. Create a virtual environment for the project:
+3. Install pyinstaller:
     ```bash
-    python3 -m venv venv
-    ```

-4. Activate the virtual environment (commands may vary based on your operating system):
-    - For Unix/Linux/macOS:
-        ```bash
-        source venv/bin/activate
-        ```
-    - For Windows:
-        ```bash
-        .\venv\Scripts\activate
-        ```

-5. Install pyinstaller:
-    ```bash
     pip install pyinstaller
     ```

-6. Navigate to the "src" directory:
+4. Navigate to the "src" directory:
     ```bash
-    cd bunnysim/src
+    cd project_directory/src
     ```

-7. Build the project using pyinstaller:
+5. Build the project using pyinstaller:
     ```bash
     pyinstaller main.py
     ```

-8. To create a single executable file, use:
+6. To create a single executable file, use:
     ```bash
     pyinstaller -F main.py
     ```

-9. The executable will be created in the "dist" directory.
+The executable will be created in the "dist" directory.